0Nikola0/free-ebooks/README.md

-# App made with PyGame for direct downloading books from Gutenberg
+# App made with PyGame for direct downloading ebooks

+Download the files and put them in the same folder.
-Just run the app.py file
+Then run the app.py file.
+All the books you download will be in the same folder.

 Requirements:
 - pygame